paolosalvatori/azure-firewall-dns-proxy-in-hub-and-spoke/README.md

 This topology implements the following scenario:

 - Contoso Corporation implemented and deployed [Hub and Spoke network topology](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/hub-spoke?tabs=cli).
-- Any outbound traffic is routed via the Azure Firewall in the two hub virtual network by using user-defined rule (UDRs) defined in a route table associated to the default subnet in the two spoke virtual networks.
+- Any outbound traffic is routed via the Azure Firewall in the two hub virtual network by using user-defined route (UDRs) defined in a route table associated to the default subnet in the two spoke virtual networks.

 ![Route Table](images/route-table.png)